Joe Archer

-Joe Archer (20 May 1877 – 13 June 1969) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
-Although born in Victoria, he was recruited to Carlton from the Rovers Football Club of Western Australia, which played in what is now the West Australian Football League (WAFL).
+Joseph Archer (20 May 1877 – 13 June 1969) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

+Although born in Victoria, Archer was recruited to Carlton from the Rovers Football Club of Western Australia, which played in what is now the West Australian Football League (WAFL).
 After leaving Carlton, he transferred to Essendon Town in the Victorian Football Association (VFA).